The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 - safeguard personal data.

-What is more, the DP Law expects additional protective measures to be taken when handling special categories of personal data; these measures are specified under a principle decision taken by the Board10 and include using cryptographic encryption measures, signing NDA agreements with the personnel and setting two-stage authentication systems over the information systems that contain personal data.
+What is more, the DP Law expects additional protective measures to be taken when handling special categories of personal data; these measures are specified under a principle decision taken by the Board9 and include using cryptographic encryption measures, signing non-disclosure agreements (NDAs) with the personnel and setting two-stage authentication systems over the information systems that contain personal data.

 Additionally, data controllers are required to notify the relevant data subjects and the Board if personal data is obtained by others through unlawful means (e.g., a cyberattack or data leakage) as soon as possible.

-Additionally, the Board has issued a Board Decision specifying the minimum content of notifications to be made to data subjects in the event of a breach incident.
+Additionally, the Board has issued a Board Decision specifying the minimum content of notifications to be made to data subjects in the event of a breach.
 Accordingly, data subject notifications must include information on the following:

 - categories of data affected by the breach (in a manner differentiating between categories of personal data and special categories of personal data);